 225 Duffield Street

-For the final project of a graduate course at NYU Tandon, we were tasked to propose an office building to be located in Downtown Brooklyn.
+For the final project of the graduate course, Analysis and Design of Tall Buildings, we were tasked to propose an office building to be located in Downtown Brooklyn.
 The concept is a supertall skyscraper which has been designed in accordance with strength and servicability.
-Deliverables were presented to a panel of architects and engineers at SOM’s New York office.
+Deliverables were presented to a panel of architects and engineers at SOM.
+All diagrams and renders are own work and were created outside of class.

 225 Duffield St. offices will be located in Downtown Brooklyn with a zoning designation of C6-4.5 Commercial.
 This gives the lot a Floor Area Ratio of 20, and a Max Lot Coverage of 40%.
 The Lot measures 200 x 250 ft.
 The design of wind is governed by the NYC Building Code with a speed of 127 mph, while Gravity Loads are determined by ASCE 07-22 codes.